 - Accessibility lawsuits are increasing.
 A lot.
 Libraries are not immune just because people generally are friendly towards libraries.

 What can you do?
 Start by learning, at least a little.
 You can watch my webinar to get a little taste of what’s involved, and some quick, concrete things you can implement right away.
 Think about rebuilding your library’s website with accessibility at the foundation.
-We all need to start putting access for everyone.
+We all need to start putting access for everyone on the front burner.